redhat-openstack/website/source/uncategorized/lbaas.html.md

     | url_path       | /                                                                                                           |
     +----------------+-------------------------------------------------------------------------------------------------------------+

-The final step in creating our load balancer is to create the virtual IP address, or VIP.
-This will create a virtual IP address for the load balancer on the private subnet and associate the virtual IP address with our pool.
-The virtual IP address must be created on the same subnet as the pool, which in this example is the 'private' subnet.
+The final step in creating the load balancer is to create the virtual IP address, or VIP.
+This will create a VIP for the load balancer on the private subnet and associate the virtual IP address with the pool.
+The VIP must be created on the same subnet as the pool, which in this example is the 'private' subnet.
 A floating IP address on the 'public' network can then be associated with the virtual IP address on the 'private_subnet' such that the load balancer will be externally accessible.
 First, create the VIP.

     # neutron lb-vip-create --name http-vip --protocol-port 80 --protocol HTTP --subnet-id a4f17073-298e-4d92-8c19-8f3333145fd0 http-pool
     Created a new vip: